brunoreis/one-stack/README.md

 ## Heroku Deploy
 We can use [heroku-cli](https://devcenter.heroku.com/articles/heroku-cli) to deploy to heroku in a simple manner.
 1. create the heroku app with `heroku create 'app-name'`
-1. add heroku-postgres add-on with `heroku addons:create heroku-postgresql:hobby-dev`
+1. add heroku-postgres add-on with `heroku addons:create heroku-postgresql:hobby-dev`.
+OBS:  you can run a [psql](https://www.postgresql.org/docs/current/static/app-psql.html) session with your heroku database with `heroku pg:psql`
 1. add the node environment with `heroku config:set NODE_ENV=production`
 1. push the server directory to the new heroku remote with `git subtree push --prefix server heroku master`
 1. run seed and migrations with by opening a bash in heroku: `heroku run bash` then running `knex migrate:latest && knex seed:run`.
 Exit the bash with `exit`